luxfi/docs/docs/tooling/cli-guides/validate-primary-network.md

 # Configure Nodes to Validate the Primary Network with Lux-CLI

 This page demonstrates how to configure nodes to validate the Primary Network.
-Validation via Lux-CLI is currently only supported on Fuji.
+Validation via Lux-CLI is currently only supported on Testnet.

 :::warning